 There is no doubt that this takes immense courage.
 People who possess this courage resist the idols of power and prestige and economic success.
 They live out of a place of deep freedom and joy, hope and wisdom.
 They are prophets in our midst, usually living quite ordinary lives.
 Like Jesus, they encourage us to empty our pockets of burdensome and harmful idols and fix our attention on the abiding Spirit of Life creatively laboring in and through us.
 Like Jesus, they assure us that first and foremost we belong to God.
 Through their courageous witness, they ask us, “Tell me, what will you do with your one wild and precious life?”

-Katherine A. Greiner is assistant professor of theology at Carroll College in Helena, Montana.
+Katherine A. Greiner is associate professor of theology at Carroll College in Helena, Montana.
 She holds a Ph.D. in Theology and Education from Boston College.
 Her dissertation, “There is a Wideness to God’s University: Exploring and Embodying the Deep Stories, Wisdom, and Contributions of Women Religious in Catholic Higher Education,” focuses on questions concerning Catholic identity, charism, and mission in Catholic colleges and universities founded and sponsored by women Religious congregations.
-Her research interests include Christian spirituality in contemporary society and higher education, lay ministry in the Catholic Church, American Catholicism, and feminist and contextual theologies.
-She is a regular contributor to the blog Daily Theology.
+Her research interests include Christian spirituality, lay ministry in the Catholic Church, and feminist and contextual theologies.
+She currently serves on the College Theology Society Board.
+She has been regular contributor to the blog Daily Theology and is a regular contributor to Liturgical Press’s Loose Leaf Lectionary.